American Red Cross Lifeguard/WSI Classes at the JCC

 Sunday June 7 - 9am-6pm & Monday-Thursday, June 8-11 5-10pm

 - Swim test will be conducted at 9am on 1st day of each session at the JCC

 - Deep water skills & testing Tuesday & Thursday 5pm at the St. Mary's University Natatorium.
 Except for the Session II which will be held at the St. Mary's University Natatorium Thursday & Friday @ 9am

 Where do Classes take place?

-All Classes will be held at the JCC, except for two days of the lifeguard class (Tues. & Thurs.), which will be held at St. Mary’s University Natatorium, 1 Camino Santa Maria St, 78228 for deep water skills and testing.
+All Classes will be held at the JCC, except for two days of the lifeguard class (Tues. & Thurs., and one day of the lifegaurd review), which will be held at St. Mary’s University Natatorium, 1 Camino Santa Maria St, 78228 for deep water skills and testing.

 What should I bring to Every Class?

 - Swimsuit & Towel, dry change of clothes